 Remembering Micaela Colon

-The legacy Tata bequeathed me changed my life.
+The legacy Tata left me changed my life.
 It has made me a more mindful person.
 I tell people what they mean to me more often, I live with purpose, and listen to others regularly.
 When I got back from Madrid, I became an international student advisor and my sole role was to listen during this job.
 I also started Dreams Abroad to help others achieve their goals in life.
 No matter what I am doing in this life, I am always remembering her and using the love she gave me as a guide in my day-to-day actions.
 Micaela Colon is sincerely missed and never to be forgotten.

 Her legacy lives on through Dreams Abroad and its impact.